(The One Born From A Lotus, the Precious tantric Buddhist Guru, Padmasambhava)

 (A depiction of sassy, ninth-century phantom scorpion-summoning Tibetan ngakpa Sangye Yeshe of the Great Nub clan)

 It is something of a truism and frequently mentioned by ngakpa/ma and scholars that the monastic sangha and the tantric yogi/ini religious vow-holder community were established by mutual decree by tantric yogi Padmasambhava, King Trisong Deutsen, and Abbot Shantarakshita in eighth century Tibet, an agreement which itself mirrors the threefold scheme mentioned above of the distinct but overlapping domains of tantric yogic, imperial/temporal, and monastic-oriented religious power.
 How exactly such domains interacted and overlapped or challenged one another – and continue to do so into the present – is a much larger historical, ethnographic question.
 Scholar Holly Gayley has coined the term ‘yogic triumphantalism’ to describe situations in which tantric yogic power and gnosis trumps secular political clout or monastic virtue, scholasticism and self-importance.
 Perhaps some of the most famous examples of such triumphantalism appear in the life-stories of Drukpa Kunley, the ‘crazy’ wandering sexual yogin whose biographies have become widely known in translation, and who regularly flouted all manner of prevailing powers and mores through appeals to his superior yogic attainment and insight.
-One also thinks here of accounts of Padmasambhava meeting with the Tibetan emperor upon his arrival in Tibet and the emperor demanding to know why the wild yogi had brought no gifts and would not bow appropriately, after which the Precious Guru makes gold rain miraculously from thin air and the emperor is the one who ends up showing obeisance and eating his words.
+One also thinks here of how the wild yogi Padmasambhava awed and terrified the Tibetan emperor by scooping up dirt and transforming it into gold, when the monarch tried to ply the Precious Guru with gold, assuming falsely that he was seeking after worldly reward or status.
 Yet another evocative example comes from accounts of the life of one of Padmasambhava’s most important Tibetan ngakpa disciples, Nubchen Sangye Yeshe, who incidentally, is described as soliciting the advice for ngakpa from Padmasambhava in the Kathang Zanglingma.
 As contemporary ngakpa-scholar John Myrdhin Reynolds notes in his book ‘The Golden Letters’:

 “When in the ninth century, King Langdarma and his hostile ministers set about to suppress the Indian Buddhist teachings and to close the Buddhist monasteries such as Samye, he summoned the Tantric master Nubchen Sangye Yeshe and his disciples into his presence, although all of them were not Buddhist monks but rather Tantrikas (sngags-pa).
 The arrogant king challenged Nubchen, inquiring, “And what power do you have?”